linroger/FinanceCompendium/II. Economics/International/Foundations of Global Financial Markets/Chapter 34 Options Markets.md

 ### Buying Put Options

 To illustrate the position of the buyer of a put option, we assume a hypothetical put option on one unit of Asset XYZ with one month to maturity and a strike price of \$100.
-Assume that the put option is selling for\$ 2 and that the current price of Asset XYZ is 100.
+Assume that the put option is selling for \$2 and that the current price of Asset XYZ is 100.
 The profit or loss for this position at the expiration date depends on the market price of Asset XYZ.
 The possible outcomes are:

 1. If Asset XYZ's price is greater than \$100, the buyer of the put option will not exercise it, because exercising would mean selling Asset XYZ to the writer for a price that is less than the market price.
 In this case, a loss of \$2 (the original price of the option) will result from buying the put option.
 Once again, the option price represents the maximum loss to which the buyer of the put option is exposed.
  2. If Asset XYZ's price at expiration is equal to \$100, the put will not be exercised, leaving the put buyer with a loss equal to the option price of \$2.